When will camp start and end in 2018?

 What does it cost to attend?

 Our registration rates vary depending on a camper's age, registration date, housing preference, participation, and number of days at camp.
 Our rates are subject to change from one year to the next.
-Here is the registration form from 2017: Registration form.
+Here is the registration form for 2018.

 Am I eligible for a scholarship?